plotly/public-health/tutorials/mtcars.md

 ![Add Hp vs Disp](../screencasts/mtcars/dashboard/add-plot5.png)

 Similarly, place **Weight vs Acceleration Scatter Plot**. on the right-hand side of the bottom row (weight vs hp).
-You ought to now have a dashboard like below.
+Now, you ought to have a dashboard like below.

 ![Add Wt vs Hp](../screencasts/mtcars/dashboard/add-plot6.png)

-Now that we have added all the plots to the dashboard, for each plot where it says "Enter a title..." insert plot titles: **Miles Per Gallon by Car Model**, **Mpg vs Cylinder**, **Displacement vs Horsepower**, **Acceleration vs Horsepower**, **Horsepower vs Weight**, and **Acceleration vs Weight**, respectively.
+Now that we have added all the plots to the dashboard, for each plot where it says, "Enter a title..." insert plot titles: **Miles Per Gallon by Car Model**, **Mpg vs Cylinder**, **Displacement vs Horsepower**, **Acceleration vs Horsepower**, **Horsepower vs Weight**, and **Acceleration vs Weight**, respectively.
 Your result ought to look like below.

 ![Add Plot Titles](../screencasts/mtcars/dashboard/add-plot-titles.png)

 ### 3.2.
 Style It

 Now that we have the structure of our dashboard, we can style it.
-To do so, navigate to the *settings icon* directly opposite the dashboard title.
-When hovering you ought to see the option settings from the menu.
+To do so, navigate to the *Settings Icon* directly opposite the dashboard title.
+When hovering you ought to see the option **Settings** from the menu.

 ![Settings](../screencasts/mtcars/dashboard/settings.png)

-After clicking *settings*, a panel ought to appear from the right-hand side of the screen.
-Here, we have the option of headers, colors, text, layout, and filter.
+After clicking **Settings**, a panel ought to appear from the right-hand side of the screen.
+Here, we have the option of *Headers*, *Colors*, *Text*, *Layout*, and *Filter*.
 First, in *Headers*, we can set the title, add a logo, and multiple links.
 For this tutorial, add **Motor Trend Car Road Tests 1970-71** to the *Title* text box.
-Now, lets add a link to the original dataset. by add the text **Data Source: mtcars** with the URL: **https://gist.github.com/omarish/5687264**.
+Now, lets add a link to the original dataset.
+Add the text **Data Source: mtcars** with the URL: **https://gist.github.com/omarish/5687264**.

 ![Header](../screencasts/mtcars/dashboard/header.png)